Point72/csp/docs/wiki/dev-guides/Build-CSP-from-Source.md

 # Note the operating system, change as needed
 # Linux and MacOS should use the unix dev environment spec
-micromamba create -n csp -f conda/dev-environment-unix.yml micromamba activate csp
+micromamba create -n csp -f conda/dev-environment-unix.yml

+# uncomment below if the build fails because git isn't new enough
+#
+# micromamba install -y -n csp git

+# uncomment below if the build fails because perl-ipc-system is missing
+# (this happens on some RHEL7 systems)
+#
+# micromamba install -y -n csp perl-ipc-system-simple

+micromamba activate csp
 ```